 The UK Youth Climate Coalition is one of the most exciting, innovative, energised and passionate organisations campaigning on climate change in the UK and around the world.
 We are an organisation entirely made of young people (18-29) based in the UK who volunteer their time to fight climate change issues.

-If you have a question, feel free to email us at: firstname.lastname@example.org
+We are not currently recruiting for the international team.
+If you have any questions, feel free to email us at: email@example.com

 The UK Youth Climate Coalition (UKYCC) is a charity run entirely by a team of highly motivated young volunteers, all of whom are between the ages of 18 – 29, working together between other commitments to create a future which is happy, affordable, clean and safe.